amark/coalesce/README.md

 ### Module Options ###

-- `state` the path, in dot notation, to the function in your module which will intercept HTTP requests. *`''`*
+- `state` the state object, for intercepting HTTP requests, as detailed in the examples. *`{}`*
     - `m.what.headers` are the default headers from the request.
+    - `m.what.method` whether 'post' or 'get' etc., always lower case.
     - `m.what.url` is an object concerning the URL.
     - `m.what.cookies` is the cookie object from the request.
-To set your own cookie, just add a property, like `m.what.cookies.name = 'val'`.
-The '$' prefix symbol allows you to add options to your cookie, like `m.what.cookies.$name = {httpOnly: true, 'Max-Age': 99999}`.
+To set your own cookie, just add a property, like `m.what.cookies.name = 'value'`.
+Or if you want to add options, do `m.what.cookies.name = {value: 'value', httpOnly: true, 'Max-Age': 99999}` instead.
+    - `m.what.form` if a form happened to be submitted, this is it.
+    - `m.what.files` if files were uploaded, this is where you deal with them.
     - `m.what.body` assign anything to this, and it will become the body of the response.
     - `m.what.type` allows you to set the Content-Type.
     - `m.what.encoding` to set the Content-Encoding.
+    - `m.what.cache` use `0` for forcing no cache, or manually provide a cache control value.
+    - `m.what.status` in case you need to set an explicit status code.
     - `m.what.redirect` to redirect to another URL.
 - `invincible` a boolean as to whether you want this module to respawn server side, in case it crashes. *`false`*

 Example: